Mountaire Farms: History

 What became Mountaire Farms was founded in Arkansas in 1914 by Guy Cameron, who started a local feed business.
 His son Ted Cameron built four feed mills in the 1950s to serve local growers.
 In 1959, the company started processing chickens, with Mountaire Poultry, Inc. incorporated in 1964.
 The company was incorporated as Mountaire Corporation in 1971.
 Ron Cameron, the son of Ted Cameron, became president and CEO of the company in 1975.

 In 1977, Mountaire Farms expanded operations to Delaware when it purchased H&H Poultry in Selbyville.
 The company acquired Piedmont Poultry in Lumber Bridge, North Carolina in 1996.
 In 2000, Mountaire Farms purchased operations from Townsends, including Central Grain Facilities, in Millsboro, Delaware.
 The same year, the company built a new feed mill in Candor, North Carolina.
 In 2003, Mountaire Farms bought the Tyson feed mill in Princess Anne, Maryland.
 The company acquired operations from Hostetter Grain Facilities in Trappe, Maryland, Queen Anne, Maryland, and Seaford, Delaware in 2007.
 In 2009, Mountaire Farms bought Mauney Grain in New London, North Carolina.
 The company acquired Carmean Grain Facilities in Ridgely, Maryland in 2011.
 In 2012, Mountaire Farms bought Gavilon Grain in Townsend, Delaware.
 The company took over the Townsend/Omtron Hatchery in Siler City, North Carolina in 2013.
 Mountaire Farms bought Star Milling in Statesville, North Carolina in 2014, which became their Breeder Feed Mill.
 In 2016, the company bought a former processing plant in Siler City, with plans to renovate and update the plant.
 In October of that year, Mountaire Farms opened a new Corporate Office Building in Millsboro.
-In 2017, the company acquired Lansing Trade Group, LLC, which has operations in Eastville and Painter in Virginia.
+In 2017, the company acquired grain assets from Lansing Trade Group, LLC, which has operations in Eastville and Painter in Virginia.

+In 2024, around 21,000 chickens being raised for Mountaire died in a fire in a poultry facility in North Carolina.

 COVID-19 outbreak

-While the company had a "coronavirus task force" before finding any cases, in April and May 2020 the company's Selbyville, Delaware plant became a hotspot for an outbreak of COVID-19, with the UFCW stating there are 40 cases.
+During the Covid-19 outbreak, Mountaire was ordered to continue production along with other food companies deemed essential by the White House.
+The company had a "coronavirus task force" that was created for safety before finding any cases, in April and May 2020 the company's Selbyville, Delaware plant had an unverified outbreak of COVID-19.
 Sam Wilson, a Sussex County, Delaware councilman, called further testing at county poultry processing plants "a dumb idea" because they were "losing millions of dollars".

 Other processing plants with positive cases include nine cases at a Lumber Bridge, North Carolina plant.
 Eleven cases were found at a 1500-employee processing plant Siler City, North Carolina, leading Piedmont Health and the North Carolina National Guard to test more employees and family members, which led to a total of 74 positive tests out of 356 tested.